haoyangw/ResCal/README.md

 # ResCal
-Results Calculator for GPA and Raw Score
+Results Calculator for GPA and Raw Score, brought to you by @haoyangw :)